-St Mary's maintains thorough ICT Acceptable Use Policies to promote online safety which include the responsibility of staff, with the support of the e-safety officer, to implement suitable and proportionate filters, to monitor use of technology and to educate pupils in the safe and sensible use of technology, as well as to regulate pupils' use of technology.
+Online risks include: harmful content such as pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism; unreliable contacts such as adults posing as children with the intent to groom or exploit; ill-judged conduct such as sharing explicit images and online bullying; and commerce such as inappropriate advertising, gambling and scams.
+It is the responsibility of staff, with the support of the e-safety officer, to regularly review the security protection of the school network, to implement suitable and proportionate filters, to monitor age appropriate use of technology, to educate pupils in the safe and sensible use of technology, as well as to regulate pupils' use of technology.
 This is informed by the DfE Guidance Teaching Online Safety in Schools, June 2019.
-The ICT AUPs are policy 411a in the School Handbook and 24/24a in the Staff Employment Manual.